dharmab/8492sqdn.net/content/guides/hotas/index.md

 ![](images/t16000m-fcs-hotas.webp)

-### WINCTRL Orion 2 HOTAS ViperAce
+### Winwing/WINCTRL Orion 2 HOTAS ViperAce

-Bundle of the WINCTRL Orion 2 ViperAce EX stick and Orion 2 ViperAce throttle.
+Bundle of the Winwing/WINCTRL Orion 2 ViperAce EX stick and Orion 2 ViperAce throttle.
 A close match to the real controls of an F-16.

 ![](images/orion-2-hotas-f-16.webp)